 "The cat has developed a digestive tract that can handle normal amounts of fur without a problem.
 Even long-haired cats should not develop more than one or two hairballs a year."
 Dr Jane Brunt told Mental Floss.

-Follow along as we share a few tips that experts deem helpful in minimizing hairballs!
+Follow along as we share a few tips that experts deem helpful in minimising hairballs!

 Brushing your cats regularly can help get rid of the dead and loose hair on their coat.
 Starting with one or two strokes with a grooming glove and following up with their favourite treat may make the transition easier.
 The more fur you remove from your cats, the less fur that will clump up in their stomach.